avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ## Policies

-To generate a new policy, just run the regular pundit `bin/rails g pundit:policy Post`.
+Just run the regular pundit `bin/rails g pundit:policy Post` to generate a new policy.

 **If this is a new app you need to install pundit first <code>bin/rails g pundit:install</code>.**